As you probably already know, when building a subscribers list, it is highly recommended to use a Double Opt-in process.

-Step 2: Create a Dynamic Newsletter with the confirmation email
+Step 2: Create a NEWSLETTER HUB with the confirmation email

-Now go to the DYNAMIC NEWSLETTER scenario and create a new campaign.
+Now go to the NEWSLETTER HUB scenario and create a new campaign.
 In the DESIGN SECTION, click Paste.
-You will now have the option of sending exactly the same confirmation message, or making some changes to the subject line or content.
-The most important thing is making sure the confirmation button is there!
+You will now have the option of sending exactly the same confirmation message or making some changes to the subject line or content.

 Step 3: Select the right audience